How To Spell The Number 12

 Familiarize yourself with the style guides relevant to your field or industry.
 The AP Stylebook, for instance, is commonly used in journalism and media, while the Chicago Manual of Style is preferred in publishing and academia.
 These guides provide specific rules and recommendations for spelling out numbers and using numerals in different contexts.

 Understanding these guidelines can help you make informed decisions and avoid common errors.
-For example, the AP Stylebook generally recommends spelling out numbers one through nine, while the Chicago Manual of Style suggests spelling out numbers up to one hundred in formal writing.
+As an example, the AP Stylebook generally recommends spelling out numbers one through nine, while the Chicago Manual of Style suggests spelling out numbers up to one hundred in formal writing.

 Use Spell-Check and Proofread